RocketChat/docs-old/legal/master-service-agreement-for-professional-services.md

 **13.1 Independent Contractors.** The parties are independent contractors, and nothing contained in this Agreement shall be construed as creating any agency, partnership, joint venture or other form of joint enterprise, employment, or fiduciary relationship between them.
 Neither party shall be authorized to contract for or bind the other party in any manner whatsoever

 **13.2 Notices.** Except as otherwise set forth herein, all notices under this Agreement and its appendices shall be by email.
 Notices to customer shall be addressed to addresses set forth on the SOW, although Rocket.Chat may instead choose to provide notice to Customer through the Services (e.g., a bot notification).
-Notices to Rocket.Chat should be sent to legal@rocket.chat and include in copy Rocket.Chat’s primary point of contact defined in the SOW.
+Notices to Rocket.Chat should be sent to legal@rocket.chat and include in copy Rocket.ChatÃÂ¢ÃÂÃÂs primary point of contact defined in the SOW.
 A notice will be deemed to have been duly given (a) the day after it is sent, in the case of a notice sent through email; and (b) the same day, in the case of a notice sent through the Services.
 Customer must keep all of its account information with Rocket.Chat current.

 **13.3 Entire Agreement; Order of Precedence.** This Agreement, together with all Schedules, Exhibits, and Statements of Work and any other documents incorporated herein by reference, constitutes the sole and entire agreement of the parties to this Agreement with respect to the subject matter contained herein, and supersedes all prior and contemporaneous understandings and agreements, both written and oral, with respect to such subject matter.
 In the event of any conflict between the terms and provisions of this Agreement and those of any Schedule, Exhibit or Statement of Work, the following order of precedence shall govern: (a) first, this Agreement, exclusive of its Exhibits and Schedules; (b) second, the applicable Statement of Work; and (c) third, any Exhibits and Schedules to this Agreement.